uosjapuelks/tp/docs/UserGuide.md

 `ITEM_NAME` | The `ITEM_NAME` can be any series of characters or digits of less than length `INT_MAX`.
 Additionally, `ITEM_NAME` should not include the following terms: `;`,`/`, or <code>&#124;</code>. <br/><br/> More explanation can be found [here](#add-an-item-into-fridget-add).
 `EXPIRY_DATE` | The `EXPIRY_DATE` must be of the format `YYYY-MM-DD`.
 `OPTIONAL_SORT_TYPE` | We recommend that you insert a `-` before `OPTIONAL_SORT_TYPE`.
 However, we do accommodate inputs without a `-` in front.
 Additionally, we also accept uppercase inputs.
 `KEYWORD` | This `KEYWORD` can be the exact same as the name of the item you are trying to remove.
-You can also input a `KEYWORD` that is contained within the item you are trying to delete.
+You can also input a `KEYWORD` that is contained within the item you are trying to remove.

 <hr/>